 The Benefits of Tiny Houses on Foundations

 Unless you plan to take your house on the road, there’s really no reason to build your tiny house on wheels.
 Choosing to build on a foundation is not only a preference for some people, but it comes with a number of benefits as well.
-If you’re interested in constructing a tiny house on a foundation, here are some things you can look forward to.
+If you’re interested in constructing a tiny house on a foundation, here are some things you can look forward to - you don’t need to be a house builder to get one of these homes.

 Owning Your Land